 Our orthopedic doctors understand that spine, back, and neck pain can have a major effect on your lifestyle and keep you from performing routine, everyday activities.
 To schedule an appointment with one of our spine doctors, please call (740) 788-9220 or request an appointment online.

-Our spine specialists also understand that some injuries occurs when least expected, which is why we are proud to offer our Orthopedic Urgent Care to treat patients who are suffering from acute orthopedic injuries and conditions.
+Our spine specialists also understand that some injuries occur when least expected, which is why we are proud to offer our Orthopedic Urgent Care to treat patients who are suffering from acute orthopedic injuries and conditions.
 Walk-ins are welcome, and no appointment is necessary.

 Keeping You Active at Orthopedic Specialists & Sports Medicine